-The US Constitution Patriot Challenge is short, simple and commonsense:
+The US Constitution Patriot Challenge below is short, simple and commonsense:

-Read or listen to the entire Constitution of the United States and all 27 Amendments before you quote from it again.
-Then add your name as an official “Reader of the US Constitution.”
+Read or listen to the entire Constitution of the United States and all 27 Amendments at least once in your life before you quote from it or reference it again.

 Start The US Patriot Challenge Now